eventodb-hq/eventodb/@meta/DESIGN.md

   │                    [New message written]          │
   │                         │                          │
   │                         │  SELECT max(position)   │
-  │                         │  FROM messagedb_xyz     │
+  │                         │  FROM eventodb_xyz     │
   │                         │   .messages             │
   │                         │  WHERE stream_name=?    │
   │                         │─────────────────────────>│